Concordium/concordium.github.io/source/shared/net/desktop-wallet/make-account-report.rst

 #.
 If you want to include more accounts in the report, select **Add another account** in the right pane, and then select the relevant account.
 Repeat this step for each account you want to add to the report.

 #.
 Select **Make account report**.
-A CSV file with the selected accounts and types of  transactions is generated and stored on your computer.
+A CSV file with the selected account and types of transactions is generated and stored on your computer.
+If you have selected multiple accounts, you will get a .zip file containing a .CSV for each account.

 .. todo::